 Non-Marijuana Drug Possession Laws

-Under Missouri law, possession of any amount of Methamphetamine, Cocaine, or other drug that is not Marijuana, is considered a Class C Felony.
-To give you some perspective, in other parts of the country, this is usually only a misdemeanor charge for small amounts and first time offenders.
+Under Missouri law, possession of any amount of Methamphetamine, Cocaine, or other drugs that are not Marijuana, is considered a Class C Felony.
+To give you some perspective, in other parts of the country, this is usually only a misdemeanor charge for small amounts and first-time offenders.
 So what does this mean for Missouri residents?
 To put it simply, it means that even if you have a speck of this drug in your possession, you can be charged to the full extent of the law, even if you’re a first time offender.
 A Class C Felony carries with it:

 - A minimum sentencing of one year jail time and up to 7 years in jail.

 - Fines up to $5,000

 First-time offenders may be able to forego jail time by attending and completing a drug program that their drug possession attorney and the courts approved.

 The sale of or trafficking of drugs in Missouri has severe penalties, both are considered either a Class A or Class B Felonies.
 Depending on the amount, if it is your first-time offense, or how close you are to a school will affect the penalties placed against you.